scottfuX/ACS_GPU_WSP/README.md

 - --gs_cand_size: set the number of dynamic candidate sets (GS_List) for each city, default: 32

 Valid values for the --alg argument:
-- acs_gpu_wsp: a fast GPU version of ACS in the way of producer and consumer by using special wap
+- acs_gpu_wsp: a fast GPU version of ACS in the way of producer and consumer by using warp specialization.

 # Running